-Franklin D. Roosevelt (1932-1945): President Franklin Roosevelt stayed at the Hotel del Coronado on October 1, 1935, for San Diego’s California Pacific International Exposition.
-Regarding his Hotel del Coronado visit, a local newspaper reported, “the chief executive enjoyed an inspiring view of the broad Pacific, where a goodly part of the Untied States fleet rode at anchor, the lights from the warships shedding their glow over the temporary White House.”
-Roosevelt had close ties to Coronado because his son John was stationed here during World War II, and both President and Mrs. Roosevelt were frequent guests at The Del.
+Franklin D. Roosevelt (1933-1945): Franklin D. Roosevelt had a long history with Hotel del Coronado, starting in 1915, when he was Assistant Secretary of the Navy, in conjunction with San Diego’s Panama-California Exposition.
+An especially noteworthy Del visit began on October 1, 1935, when President and Mrs. Roosevelt arrived for San Diego’s California Pacific International Exposition.
+Regarding his Hotel del Coronado visit, a local newspaper reported: “The chief executive enjoyed an inspiring view of the broad Pacific, where a goodly part of the Untied States fleet rode at anchor, the lights from the warships shedding their glow over the temporary White House.”
+President and Mrs. Roosevelt continued their close ties to the iconic beach resort, returning in 1938, and again during World War II, in part because their son, James, was stationed in Coronado.

 Gerald R. Ford (1974-1977): President Gerald Ford attended an economic conference at The Del in April 1975.
-He made other visits to the hotel in 1980, 1991, 1992, and 1993.
+Ford made other visits to the hotel in 1980, 1991, 1992, and 1993.

-Other vice presidential visitors have included Spiro Agnew, Hubert Humphrey, Walter Mondale, and Dan Quayle, as well asTipper Gore, wife of Vice President Gore.
+Other vice presidential visitors have included Spiro Agnew, Hubert Humphrey, Walter Mondale, and Dan Quayle, as well as Tipper Gore, wife of Vice President Gore.